kudobuilder/kudo.dev/content/docs/cli.md

 A new version of that operator is installed to the cluster and `upgrade` (or `deploy`) plan is started to roll out new Flink pods.

 At the same time, we're overriding the value of the parameter `param`.
 That is optional and you can always do it in a separate step via `kudo update`.

+### Collecting diagnostic data

+With an existing installation of an operator, it is possible to collect diagnostic data:

+`kubectl kudo diagnostics collect --instance dev-flink --log-since 10m`

+This command will create a new directory and collect the following data:
+- The KUDO environment:
+  - The installed manager and its logs
+  - Service accounts and services
+- The data for the specified operator
+  - The Operator, OperatorVersion and Instance resources
+  - The deployed resources from the operator
+  - The logs from deployed pods - Limited by the specified `--log-since` parameter